 Conforming implementations of JSON.parse and JSON.stringify must support the exact interchange format described in this specification without any deletions or extensions to the format.
 This differs from RFC 4627 which permits a JSON parser to accept non-JSON forms and extensions.

 The value of the [[Prototype]] internal property of the JSON object is the standard built-in Object prototype object (15.2.4).
-The value of the [[Class]] internal property of the JSON object is "JSON".
+The JSON object has an [[IsJSON]] internal property.
 The value of the [[Extensible]] internal property of the JSON object is set to true.

 The JSON object does not have a [[Construct]] internal property; it is not possible to use the JSON object as a constructor with the new operator.